fix8mt/conjure_enum/README.md

 ### `for_each`
 Call supplied invocable for each enum.
 First parameter of invocable must be an enum value (passed by `for_each`).
 Optionally provide any additional parameters.
 Works with lambdas, member functions, functions etc. When using a member function, the _first_ parameter passed by your call must be the `this` pointer of the object.
+If you wish to pass a `reference` parameter, you must wrap it in
+`std::ref`.

 Returns `std::bind(std::forward<Fn>(func), std::placeholders::_1, std::forward<Args>(args)...)` which can be stored or immediately invoked.
 ```c++